unparalleled-js/docs-1/developing-connectors/sdk-2/authentication/test.md

-# Test
+# Testing your connection
-Test endpoint to ensure that connection is successful.
+Workato requires you to define a simple test to ensure that connection is successful.
 Typically, this should be a request that will always be accessible to any user.

 ## Sample code snippet
 ```ruby